 Literature in accounting and finance has only scratched the surface of textual analysis capabilities, and reliance on basic NLP techniques is primarily involving bag-of-words methods and make little use of corpus methods.
 Estimates say that in accounting and finance the state of affairs is significantly behind developments in computational linguistics and machine learning.
 Surprisingly little is known about how corporate disclosures interact with alternative information sources to influence investor behavior.
 Recently, however, hedge funds have started to make more and more use of textual analysis for trading purposes, which makes it even more important for corporations to use language strategically.

-The workshop will discuss how recent advances in the area of natural language processing affect the production and processing of financial information, as well as the behavior and outcomes of financial markets.
-It will contain keynotes from Steven Young (Lancaster University) and Ryan LaFond (Deputy CIO, Algert Global LLC), both worldwide leading experts in the field, as well as a set of current working papers that present rigorous academic work with real-life appeal.
-It will be rounded up with a panel discussion highlighting the practical relevance of the field.
+The workshop discussed how recent advances in the area of natural language processing affect the production and processing of financial information, as well as the behavior and outcomes of financial markets.
+It contained keynotes from Steven Young (Lancaster University) and Ryan LaFond (Deputy CIO, Algert Global LLC), both worldwide leading experts in the field, as well as a set of current working papers that present rigorous academic work with real-life appeal.
+It was rounded up with a panel discussion highlighting the practical relevance of the field.